Putting a Face to the Dismal Hazing Headlines

 Pledging a fraternity or sorority in college can be an exciting time for students.
 New members are often looking for companionship, social engagement, scholarships, and leadership opportunities that could have a long-lasting impact on their life after graduation.
 But what happens when their organization is not all it's cracked up to be?

-According to a study by the University of Maine, 55 percent of college students involved in clubs, teams, and organizations, or 250,000 people, experience hazing.
+According to a study by the University of Maine, 55 percent of college students involved in clubs, teams, and organizations, or approximately 250,000 people, experience hazing.
 Of these cases, 95 percent go unreported.

 Researchers from the study define hazing as,